It had been over a year and a half since the day I got sick…

 I had already been to 14 doctors, and I just couldn’t stomach going to another one.

-This test was unlike anything I’d ever experienced.
-Dr. M took a drop of blood from my fingertip and placed it on a slide, and then he inserted it into the biggest, fanciest microscope I’d ever seen.
-Moments later, I was watching the sample in real time on TV.
+Without much ado, Dr. McCormick took a drop of blood from my fingertip and placed it on a slide, and then he inserted it into the biggest, fanciest microscope I’d ever seen.
+Moments later, I was watching the sample in real-time on TV.

 I didn’t know much about blood, but I knew something wasn’t right.
 My red blood cells were misshapen and clumped together, barely moving.
 He pointed out a white blood cell in the corner of the slide and then another one that looked like it was disintegrating—a far cry from the population required to protect me.
 The most lively organism wasn’t even supposed to be there.
 White yeast globules were scattered throughout the entire screen, wedged into the clusters of stagnant cells.